 Fourth-year students Neil Dalton and Aidan Brunger, both 22, were on the Malaysian part of the island on attachment to a hospital in Kuching, the university's acting vice-chancellor, Professor Tony Stevenson, said.

 KILLED: Aidan Brunger

-Reports from the island claim the Britons were attacked and killed in the street by a gang of four local men after a row in a bar in Kuching early this morning.
+Reports from the island claim the Britons were attacked and killed in the street by a gang in Kuching early this morning.

 Professor Jane Calvert, Dean of Undergraduate Studies for Newcastle University Medical School, said the pair were "excellent" and "highly committed" students who were doing well at their studies.

 She said: "We heard this morning about the tragic death of two of our students who were working out in east Malaysia.